alttch/eva3/doc/lm/lm_api.rst

 * **p** lvar configuration param
 * **v** param value

-Returns result="OK if the parameter is set, or result="ERROR", if an error occurs.
+Returns result="OK" if the parameter is set, or result="ERROR", if an error occurs.

 Errors: